Anxiety Relief NeuConnections November 26, 2022

 It varies from patient to patient.
 We generally see results within a few hours after treatment with lasting results needing 6-10 infusions.
 Please schedule a consultation with our office so we can discuss your specific needs.

 Yes!
-Ketamine is considered a World Health Organization (WHO) essential medicine and is one of the most commonly used anesthetics in the world because of its safety.
-Our Medical Director, Dr. Peck (Anesthesiologist), reviews all intakes and is available to speak with you directly if you have any concerns.
+Ketamine is considered a World Health Organization (WHO) essential medicine and is one of the most commonly used anesthetics in the world because of its safety profile.
+Ketamine is used world-wide because it easily administered without advanced equipment.
+Ketamine does not inhibit the respiratory or cardiac functions of a patient like most anesthetics.

 Check out our Pricing Page for our most up to date pricing.